Redislabs-Solution-Architects/re-rdi-k8s/README.md

 ## Build Explanation - Step by Step <a name="build"></a>
 ### Step 1 - K8S Core <a name="k8s"></a>

-For all K8S environments, a 3-node cluster is built with external access to the RE database and the Postgres database.
+For all K8S environments, a 3-node cluster is built with external IP access to the RE database and the Postgres database.
 LoadBalancers are utilized to expose the external IP address of both.
 The Kind build is on the local hardware and control plane + worker nodes are implemented as Docker containers.
 The AWS, Azure, and GCP builds yield VMs for the worker nodes.

 #### Architecture
 Below is a diagram of what gets built in Step 1.